anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The noblest worship is to make yourself as good and as just as you can.
+Quote: If you have knowledge, let others light their candles in it.

-By: Isocrates
+By: Margaret Fuller